XJINE/Unity_RenderTextureSetter/README.md

 ## How to Use

-Add ``RenderTextureSetter.cs`` or `` RenderTextureSetterWithDepth.cs`` to camera object and set texture size with Inspector.
+Add ``RenderTextureSetter.cs`` into your camera object and set the texture size and format from Inspector.
-When set 0 to texture size, it will be Screen.width/height.
+When set 0 into the size, it will be Screen.width/height.